We’ve heard a lot about eldercare plans, but what are they exactly?

 Other support services such as transportation requirements, downsizing professionals, home maintenance, gardeners, handymen, medical alert systems should all be put in place.
 A “Who Gets What” list of personal items can also lessen stress for the senior and future friction among relatives.
 The Administration on Aging, part of the U.S. Department of Health and Human Services, has a full list of what to include.

-If you have unfortunately been diagnosed with a degenerative disease such as Alzheimer’s or Parkinson’s disease, The National Institute of Aging recommends that families start their elder and estate planning soon after the diagnosis.
-In these early stages, the patient is still able to be an active participant.
-As part of your end-of-life documents make sure your lawyer includes a health care proxy to appoint someone you trust to make decisions for you if you are in a compromised state.
+The National Institute of Aging recommends that families start their elder and estate planning soon after a diagnosis.
+Even with an unfortunate diagnosis of Alzheimer’s or Parkinson’s disease, it is important to write these plans as early as possible.
+In the early stages, the patient is still able to actively participate.
+As part of your end-of-life documents, make sure your lawyer includes a health care proxy.
+Appoint someone you trust to make decisions for you if you are in a compromised state.

-To kick off the eldercare plan process, you can organize a meeting and invite important loved ones, friends and even relevant neighbors.
-You can, of course, spearhead this yourself, draft the document and then file it with your attorney with other end-of-life documents.
-On the other hand, a third party to bring up issues you would not have thought of, to act as an impartial mediator and facilitator as well as a fresh set of eyes can come in handy.
+Organize a meeting and invite important loved ones, friends and even relevant neighbors.
+You can, of course, spearhead this yourself.
+Of course, you may draft the document and then file it with your attorney with other end-of-life documents.
+On the other hand, a third party to bring up issues you would not have thought of.
+They can to act as an impartial mediator and facilitator as well as a fresh set of eyes on documents.
 Whether you call on your lawyer, social worker, life resource planner, financial planner or feel you want to handle this yourself, it is vital something so important is not left to chance.

 PLEASE CONTACT OUR OFFICE FOR REPRINTS